awslabs/aws-lambda-redshift-loader/README.md

 ![Loader Architecture](Architecture.png)

-The function maintains a list of all the files to be loaded from S3 into Amazon Redshift with DynamoDB.
+The function maintains a list of all the files to be loaded from S3 into Amazon Redshift using a DynamoDB table.
 This list allows us to confirm that a file is loaded only one time, and allows you to determine when a file was loaded and into which table.
 Input file locations are buffered up to a specified batch size that you control, or you can specify a time-based threshold which triggers a load.